Charleville, County Cork: Sport

 Sporting clubs in the area include Charleville GAA club and Charleville Camogie Club.
 The Ráth Luirc GAA Sports Centre has squash, badminton and tennis facilities.
 There is also a handball court in the area.

 The local rugby club is Charleville and District RFC, and soccer club is Charleville AFC.

 Charleville Golf Club and Charleville Pitch and Putt Club are also based locally.

 The town also has a successful Muay Thai Club, Wolfhound Muay Thai.

 Transport

 Charleville is at the junction of the N20 national road and the R515 regional road.
 The N20 runs north–south from Limerick to Cork cities, the R515 east–west from Tipperary town to near Abbeyfeale.
 The R578 runs from Charleville to Ballydesmond.
-Charleville is on Bus Éireann routes 51 (Cork – Limerick – Shannon Airport – Galway) and 320 (Limerick – Charleville).
+Charleville is on Bus Éireann routes 51 (Cork – Limerick – Shannon Airport – Ennis - Galway) and 320 (Limerick – Charleville).
 It is 65 km from both Cork Airport and Shannon Airport.

 Charleville railway station is on the Dublin–Cork railway line.
 It opened in 1849 on the Great Southern and Western Railway.
 The former Cork–Limerick line branched off the Cork–Dublin line at Charleville, continuing via Croom; the final goods train ran in 1976, since when Limerick Junction, already the junction for Dublin–Limerick, has also been the junction for Cork–Limerick.